wqcstrong/vite-lost-code-after-build/README.md

    yarn build && yarn preview
    ```

-   This build should work correctly with all source code preserved.

 4. Compare the build outputs:

-   - Check the generated files in devtool source panel and search `createUniforms` keyword
+   - Check the generated files in the browser's Source panel and search for the `createUniforms` keyword

    ![](./diff-built.jpeg)